CriminalPancake/void-stranger-ap/README.md

 dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message, so I can fix it.

+6. There has been a report of progressive brands not being received properly due to multiple being sent at once from a release, reconnecting resolves the issue.

+If you run into an issue not on this list, try reconnecting to the AP server.
+Regardless of if this resolves the issue, report it either on the Void Stranger thread on the AP discord or open an issue with the details here on the repository.

 ## General options/game info
 Game Spoilers ahead, read at your own risk